-The membership of Senate, which at 41 is small by national standards, is largely elected or appointed and comprises: 10 ex officio members (including three students), nine members appointed by the Boards of Faculty, 18 members elected from the University overall, one other student and up to three co-opted members.
+The membership of Senate, which at 36 is small by national standards, is largely elected or appointed and comprises: 11 ex officio members (including three students), 20 members elected from the University overall, one other student, one lay member of Council and up to three co-opted members.

 Senate reports to Council on the academic implications of, for example, financial, staff, student or property issues.